cryshansen/cryshansen.github.io/_projects/zackly-rite.md

 <br>
 Unique to Zackly-rite

-    -- Use of a booking system coupled with a structured php api to connect bookit java implementation -- Uses get methods for simplicity of booking coupled with front end and back end tokens to track the bookings so that there are no duplication during a session.
+    -- Use of a booking system coupled with a structured php api to connect `bookit` java implementation found under the java projects
+    -- Uses get methods for simplicity of booking coupled with front end and back end tokens to track the bookings so that there are no duplication during a session.
     -- Full-calendar appointment view for administration of the site.
     -- Integration with google calendar to facilitate a second implementation option for administration.
 TBD.